UNCLASSIFIED (U)

 e.
 If a child born out of wedlock to two non-citizen U.S. nationals did not acquire U.S. nationality at birth because the mother did not have the required one year continuous U.S. physical presence to transmit, the child would need to present evidence of birth to the two non-citizen U.S. nationals, evidence of the parents' prior residence in the United States or one of its outlying possessions, and evidence of fulfillment of the conditions of INA 309(a) (8 U.S.C.
 1409(a)), as amended (see 8 FAM 301.7).

 f.
-A child born out of wedlock to an alien mother and a non-citizen U.S. national father would need to present:
+A child born out of wedlock to a non-U.S. citizen mother and a non-citizen U.S. national father would need to present:

 (1) Evidence of the father's non-citizen U.S. nationality;